ut-ims-robotics/EstROS/README.md

 # Institute of the Estonian Language (EKI) speech synthesizer installation guide for ROS

-This installation guide is meant to help you use the EKI speech synthesizer on the ROS operation system using the [soundplay](https://github.com/ros-drivers/audio_common/tree/master/sound_play).
+This installation guide is meant to help you use the EKI speech synthesizer on the ROS operation system using the [soundplay](https://github.com/ros-drivers/audio_common/tree/master/sound_play) package.
 It was created during the course called Robotics Engineering Project in University of Tartu.
 The current wrapper is designed to work on [ROS Kinetic Kame](http://wiki.ros.org/kinetic).

 Installation guide: